na-ra/green-time/README.md

 3. sharing notes with group

 ### Non-Functional Requierements
-1. after passing dates the notes wich has attached to that date, will change color
+1. after passing dates, the notes, which has attached to that date, will change color

 2. the application can export notes

 3. users can set picture for their accounts and it will be shown upright side of the application